 Adelaide is an abrasive heroine and I really could not understand why she was so adamant against being with Daniel.
 He is such a better hero than she deserved.

 I wish I knew where I put this book because I had some passages marked noting Daniel’s awesomeness.
-However, at almost 500 pages, this premise wore thin, leading to a so-so experience that took me forever to finish Texas Torment that it became Introvert Reader’s Torment!
+However, at almost 500 pages, this premise wore thin, leading to a so-so experience.
+It took me so long to finish Texas Torment that it became Introvert Reader’s Torment!